 Is Keto Zuppa Toscana Healthy?

-Yes, Zuppa Toscana is very healthy!
+Yes, this is very healthy, just like all my other keto soup recipes!
 It’s filled with nutrient-rich foods, and you will get lots of vitamins and minerals.
 Here is a breakdown of some of the nutrients you get.

 - Onions - They are jam-packed with vitamin C and full of calcium, protein, and iron too.

 - Garlic - This super flavorful ingredient has vitamin B6, manganese, vitamin C, calcium, iron, copper, and potassium.

 - Carrots - B6, beta carotene, vitamin A, potassium, and biotin.
 If you are on a strict keto diet you can omit the carrots but they add a very negligible amount of carbs.
 This only has 5 net carbs for a big bowlful which includes the carrots.

 - Celery - You’ll be happy to know that adding celery doesn’t just give you an added crunch or flavor; it’s also full of fiber, vitamin C, folate, magnesium, and more.